Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-widget-apicast.rst

 Widget API Cast
 ===============

-The DSPLib contains a Widget API Cast solution, which provides flexibilty when connecting other kernels.
-This component is able to change the stream interface to window interface and vice-versa.
+The DSPLib contains a Widget API Cast solution, which provides flexibility when connecting other kernels.
+This component is able to change from the stream interface to window interface and vice-versa.
 It may be configured to read two input stream interfaces and interleave data onto an output window interface.
 In addition, multiple copies of output window may be configured to allow extra flexibility when connecting to further kernels.

 ~~~~~~~~~~~
 Entry Point